- Who is eligible to apply for a UN Trust Fund grant?

 - How do I submit my application?

-Once your application is complete (see question above), you will be able to click on the “Submit Application” link on the right side of the application form.
+- Once your application is complete you will be able to click on the “Submit Application” link on the left side of the application form.

 - Can I make changes to my application after I have submitted it?

-- What if I only have my documents (annual reports, etc.) in hard copies, not on a computer?
+- What if I only have my documents (audit reports, annual financial reports, etc.) in hard copies, not on a computer?